OvertimeDog/cluster-autoscaler/FAQ.md

 What happens when a non-empty node is terminated?
 As mentioned above, all pods should be migrated elsewhere.
 Cluster Autoscaler does this by evicting them and tainting the node, so they aren't scheduled there again.

+DaemonSet pods may also be evicted.
+This can be configured separately for empty (i.e. containing only DaemonSet pods) and non-empty nodes with `--daemonset-eviction-for-empty-nodes` and `--daemonset-eviction-for-occupied-nodes` flags, respectively.
+Note that the default behavior is different on each flag: by default DaemonSet pods eviction will happen only on occupied nodes.
+Individual DaemonSet pods can also explicitly choose to be evicted (or not).
+See [How can I enable/disable eviction for a specific DaemonSet](#how-can-i-enabledisable-eviction-for-a-specific-daemonset) for more details.

 Example scenario: